-The establishment of open seasons does not obligate the private landowner to allow hunting on his property, nor does it eliminate the ethical requirement for obtaining permission from the landowner before hunting.
-In some counties, hunters are required to obtain permission to hunt on private property.
+The establishment of open seasons does not obligate the private landowner to allow hunting on his or her property, nor does it eliminate the ethical requirement for obtaining permission from the landowner before hunting.
+In some counties, hunters are required to obtain permission to hunt on private property (see “Local Laws” section).

 State Fish Hatcheries